gameserverapp/gsa-mod-asa/README.md

 Create a customized version of the GSA Integration mod for your community.

 > [!IMPORTANT]
-> While you can use the source code to create your own mod, it is not allowed to advertise your mod as being an official (or similar) GameServerApp mod.
-It is OK to mention that your mod uses GameServerApp.
+> While you can use the source code to create your own mod, it is not allowed to advertise your mod as being the official (or similar) GameServerApp mod.
+It is OK to mention that your mod works with GameServerApp API.

 ## Features